shirgoldbird/deepl-customizations-showcase/README.md

 Open [http://localhost:3000](http://localhost:3000) in your browser.

-### 4. Configure API Keys
+### 3. Configure API Keys

 Click the **Settings** button in the header to configure:
 - DeepL API Key
 - OpenAI Proxy URL

-API keys are stored securely in your browser's localStorage.
+API keys are stored in your browser's localStorage.

 ## Usage Guide